 Well Decommissioning: Wells no longer usable are to be decommissioned according to State regulations and must be decommissioned by a licensed water well contractor.
 There is COST SHARE available for that must be applied for prior to decommissioning.
 Click here for the requirements and cost share links.

-There is NO CHARGE by Central Platte NRD to help verify the registration of an irrigation well.
+CPNRD does not NO CHARGE to help verify the registration of an irrigation well.
 The State of Nebraska charges a fee of $110 to register each well, whether it is newly dug or has never been registered.
 Central Platte NRD’s free Irrigation Well Registration Verification Program was developed to assist landowners in the NRD to verify not only the registrations of their wells but also the PROPER registrations of their wells.

 A proper registration has the accurate location of the well, the correct ownership information and a registration number that matches the records of NeDNR.